consolemaverick/zsh2000/README.md

     export ZSH_2000_DISABLE_STATUS='true'

-In order to toggle display of git status on top of plain git clean/dirty add the following to your ~/.zshrc
+In order to disable git status on top of plain git clean/dirty add the following to your ~/.zshrc

     export ZSH_2000_DISABLE_GIT_STATUS='true'

+In order to disable RVM prompt add the following to your ~/.zshrc

+    export ZSH_2000_DISABLE_RVM='true'